User Tools

 /set irc.server_default.autojoin_dynamic on /set irc.server_default.autojoin_dynamic on

 -Next, you need to connect WeeChat to a server //(again, we will use Freenode as an example)//.
-To do this, you first need to define some details about the server:+Next, you need to connect WeeChat to a server //(again, we will use Hackint as an example)//.
+To do this, you first need to define some details about the server:+Next, you need to connect WeeChat to a server.
 To do this, you first need to define some details about the server:

 -Once you are connected, you can type ''/join #ami'' to enter our IRC channel.
 To test that autoconnect works, type ''/quit'' to exit WeeChat.
 Then reopen WeeChat.
 It should dump you right back into #ami on Freenode.
-There is no real limit to how many servers/channels you can have WeeChat automatically join.+Once you are connected, you can type ''/join #ami'' to enter our IRC channel.
+There is no real limit to how many servers/channels you can have WeeChat automatically join.+Once you are connected, you can type ''/join #test'' to enter the channel.
 To test that autoconnect works, type ''/quit'' to exit WeeChat.
 Then reopen WeeChat.
-It should dump you right back into #ami on Hackint.
+It should dump you right back into #test.
 There is no real limit to how many servers/channels you can have WeeChat automatically join.

 +